jannis-kiriasis/digibooking/README.md

 -   [Acknologements](#acknolodgements)

 ## User Experience (UX)
-Now that we know digibooking.com offering and their target audience, we are looking at the needs website visitors may have.
+Now that we are familiar with Digibooking target audience and offering, we are looking at the needs website visitors may have.

 ## User stories
 ### First time visitor goals